uc-cdis/gen3.org/content/community/events.md

 g3Past:

+- Title: Gen3 Forum Office Hours - Helm Charts
+  Date: April 5, 2023, 4:00-5:00 pm CST; April 6, 2023, 7:00-8:00 am AEST
+  Description:  "Join us for an informal session where a platform engineer from the Center for Translational Data Science (CTDS) will be on hand to answer your questions about using Helm Charts for setting up a Gen3 Data Commons."
+  Youtube: y8ZFiQYzkg8
+  Slides:

 - Title: How to Set Up a Gen3 Data Commons Using Helm Charts
   Date: March 1, 2023, 3:30-5:00 pm CST; March 2, 2023, 8:30-10:00 am AEST